 - The men’s and women’s Olympic barbells are the most versatile options for general use.

-- Although many other barbells are specialized for specific movements or muscle groups, they still fit most programming needs and should not be neglected.
+- Although many other barbells are specialized for specific movements or muscle groups, they can still fit most programming needs and should not be neglected.

-How Much Does a Barbell Weigh: Q&A
+How Much Does a Barbell Weigh: FAQs

 Is the bar 44 or 45 pounds?

 A typical men’s Olympic barbell is 20 kilograms, or 44 pounds.
-There are variations that weigh 45 pounds, but most barbells will be that 44 pounds.
+There are variations that weigh 45 pounds, but most barbells will be 44 pounds.
 When dealing with pound plates on the bar, however, I like to round up my 20-kilo bar to 45 pounds, just for easier math.

 How heavy is a women’s barbell?